 Learning and teaching via iPads

-The Amal Pedagogic Administration and our Pedagogical Technological Development Center (PTC), are running a unique innovative groundbreaking project for studying projects, by means of iPad appliances, in the technology streams of four schools.
-The Holtz Air Force Multidisciplinary School will act as a flagship institution based on a 1 on 1 model whereby all the students and teachers receive iPads.
-The school will become a training and learning center.
+The Amal Pedagogic Administration and our Pedagogical Technological Development Center (PTC), is having a significant corporation with APPLE company (via Idigital Israel) on learning and teaching via Ipads – we are running a unique innovative project for studying projects, by means of iPad appliances, in the technology streams of 10 schools.
+Some of them on a 1 on 1 model whereby all the students and teachers receive iPads.
 The project examines two types of models – an individual learning environment and a school learning environment, with close collaboration with Ministry of Education inspectors in the areas of communications technology (new media), mechatronics, aviation systems and machine control, as well as with worldwide Apple and idigital, through their Israeli representatives.
-The design of the active learning experience highlights collaboration, investigation and creativity, making the databases of the world’s educational applications accessible and utilizing the strength of the iPad as a means of multidisciplinary visual demonstration.
+The design of the active mobile learning experience highlights collaboration, investigation and creativity, making the databases of the world’s educational applications accessible and utilizing the strength of the iPad as a means of multidisciplinary visual demonstration.

 The Amal network educates its students in humanitarian values, national values and scientific-technological excellence.
 The network has emphasized programs that encourage innovation and initiative, providing advanced tuition that integrates ICT, conferring life skills, and nurturing the student as a thinking and creative human being.
 Furthermore, the network undertakes a wide range of activities associated with multi-culturalism and accepting people from all walks of life and all backgrounds.